Marcelobbr/thesis/README.md

 * https://observablehq.com/@marcelobbr/thesis-visualization

 ## Requirements
+Programming Languages: `Python` (Jupyter Notebook), `D3.js` (Observable) and `Vega-Lite` (Observable).

 ### Operating System
 Most of the jupyter notebooks can be run on windows, but there are 2 exceptions:
 * 01-tesseract_ocr.ipynb: It uses tesseract, a program which runs only on Linux.
 * 05-doc_entities_person_extract_and_store.ipynb: It uses Palavras, a program which runs only on Linux.

-All the system was built using Linux Ubuntu.
-We strongly recommend that you also use a Linux Distribution or at least an OS from Unix family.
+In case you want to use/test all notebooks, we strongly recommend that you also use a Linux Distribution or at least an OS from Unix family.
 In case you are using Windows, we suggest you to operate inside a Virtual Machine.
 Just follow one of the guides below:
 * [lifewire guide](https://www.lifewire.com/run-ubuntu-within-windows-virtualbox-2202098)
 * [VirtualBox guide](https://www.virtualbox.org/manual/ch01.html)